-On a recent weekend get-away in Big Sur, I got to reminiscing about the last time I did the Big Sur Marathon.
+On a recent weekend get-away in Big Sur, I got to reminiscing about the last time I did the Big Sur Marathon in 2013.
 That was the last marathon I did with a really big expo.

 I’d been fine in my pre-race week, but after about a half hour at the expo, I noticed I was starting to get really nervous about the race: How would I do?
 What if I couldn’t finish?
 Could I make it up Hurricane Hill?